nsidc/earthaccess/docs/contributing/development.md

 To set up pre-commit, follow these steps:

 - `python -m pip install pre-commit` ([official installation docs](https://pre-commit.com/#install))
-- `pre-commit install` to enable it to run automatically
+- `pre-commit install` to enable it to run automatically for each commit
 - `pre-commit run -a`  to run it manually

+## Type stubs

 We have included type stubs for the untyped `python-cmr` library, which we intend to eventually upstream.
 Since `python-cmr` exposes the `cmr` package, the stubs appear under `stubs/cmr`.